zdb.8

 Display all "normal" vdev metaslab group information - per-vdev metaslab count, fragmentation, and free space histogram, as well as overall pool fragmentation and histogram.

+"Special" vdevs are added to -M's normal output.
 Also display information about the maximum contiguous free space and the percentage of free space in each space map.

 Display every spacemap record.